estevaofv/IoT12-hardware/Assembly instructions.md

 **Testing**

-Connect a (KSGER) T12 solder iron handle with the T12 tip firmly seated inside.\
+Connect a (KSGER) T12 solder iron handle with the T12 tip firmly seated inside.

-Measure about 1MΩ between the tip of the iron and EARTH hole at the Power supply connection on the pcb.\
+- Measure about 1MΩ between the tip of the iron and EARTH hole at the Power supply connection on the pcb.
-Now measure some values at the solder iron connector holes.\
+- Now measure some values at the solder iron connector holes.\
-The heater resistor between 4 (black) and 5 (red): 8Ω\
+The heater resistor between 4 (black) and 5 (red): 8Ω
+- Switch over to measure mV.
+When you have not touched the handle and tip for half an hour you should read 0mV.
+Grab the tip with your hand.
+You should notice an increasing voltage, possibly a rise until 0.06mV.
+It is possible your voltmeter is not capable of measuring in the microvolt range.
+You can heat the tip with a flame for a few seconds to increase the voltage some more.
-The NTC between 4 (black) and 2 (white): 5KΩ@22°C, but that could vary slightly when not measuring at the same room temperature.\
+- The NTC between 4 (black) and 2 (white): 5KΩ@22°C, but that could vary slightly when not measuring at the same room temperature.
-Test the tilt sensor.
+- Test the tilt sensor.
 Point iron up and measure between 1 (blue) and 3 (green): >2MΩ\
 Point iron down and measure a low resistance: <100Ω

 Solder a red wire to 24V and black wire to GND of the power supply connector holes.\